Vojislav Stanković

-Vojislav Stanković (Serbian Cyrillic: Војислав Станковић; born 22 September 1987) is a Serbian professional footballer who plays as a defender for Teleoptik.
-He can operate as either a left-back or centre-back.
+Vojislav Stanković (Serbian Cyrillic: Војислав Станковић; born 22 September 1987) is a Serbian retired professional footballer who played as a defender.

 Club career

 Early years

 Stanković made his senior debut with his hometown club Dinamo Vranje, before moving to OFK Beograd in the 2009 winter transfer window.
 He quickly became an important part of the team under manager Dejan Đurđević.

 Partizan

 In the 2010 winter transfer window, Stanković was transferred to Partizan, signing a five-year deal.
 He made his competitive debut for the club in a league fixture versus Čukarički on 20 March 2010, coming in as a substitute for Mladen Krstajić in the second half of the match that Partizan won 3–0.
 Until the end of the 2009–10 season, Stanković made 10 league appearances, as the club won its third consecutive championship title.

 On 24 August 2010, Stanković scored the winning goal in the penalty shoot-out against Anderlecht in Brussels, as the club advanced to the group stage of the UEFA Champions League for the first time after seven years.
 However, Stanković failed to become a first team regular, making only 19 league appearances in three seasons (2010–2013).

 Stanković finally became a first team regular in the 2013–14 season, making 25 league appearances and scoring once.
 He scored his first official goal for Partizan in a 3–2 home win over Donji Srem on 9 November 2013.